iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 2 reviews"/>
 </p>

+> Where's the question of have you been vaccinated?
+Let's see the important info and show how PA is lagging behind.<br> :date: __2021-01-22 18:14:18__

+> Not info I need.
+Where are vaccination sites?
+What are age requirements?
+Who is now eligible?, etc.<br> :date: __2021-01-19 18:11:05__

+> There was no way to quickly self-report a positive test, so the contact tracing is useless.<br> :date: __2021-01-19 03:55:09__

 > Since the last update they took off the daily death count.
 They only tell you the total death count up to the current date.
 Because of this the app doesn't exactly tell you the whole situation currently.
 In begining I actually liked the way app, but since of the many changes that isn't the case anymore.
 I feel as if they are trying to hide the real truth to the situation & that isn't a good thing at all.<br> :date: __2020-12-23 20:53:01__